 Is it wishful thinking that Blair will be collared?
-Just as the Cameron government understands the "threat" of a law that makes Britain a risky stopover for Israeli war criminals, a similar risk awaits Blair in a number of countries and jurisdictions, at least of being apprehended and questioned.
-He is now Britain's Kissinger, who has long planned his travel outside the United States with the care of a fugitive.
+Just as the Cameron government understands the "threat" of a law that makes Britain a risky stopover for Israeli war criminals, Blair faces a similar risk in a number of countries and jurisdictions, at least of being apprehended and questioned.
+He is now Britain's Kissinger, who plans his travel outside the US with the care of a fugitive.

 Two recent events add weight to this.
-On 15 June, the International Criminal Court made the landmark decision of adding aggression to its list of war crimes to be prosecuted.
-This is defined as a "crime committed by a political or military leader which by its character, gravity and scale constituted a manifest violation of the [United Nations] Charter".
+On 15 June, the International Criminal Court made the landmark decision to add aggression to its list of war crimes that can be prosecuted.
+It defines this as a "crime committed by a political or military leader which by its character, gravity and scale constituted a manifest violation of the [United Nations] Charter".
 International lawyers described this as a "giant leap".
 Britain is a signatory to the Rome statute that created the court and is bound by its decisions.

-On 21 July, Deputy Prime Minister Nick Clegg, standing at the Commons despatch box, declared the invasion of Iraq illegal.
-For all the later "clarification" that he was speaking personally, he had made "a statement that the international court would be interested in", said Philippe Sands, professor of international law at University College London.
+On 21 July, Nick Clegg, standing at the Commons despatch box, declared the invasion of Iraq illegal.
+For all the later "clarification" that he was speaking personally, the Deputy Prime Minister had made "a statement that the international court would be interested in", said Philippe Sands, professor of international law at University College London.

-Tony Blair came from Britain's upper middle classes who, having rejoiced in his unctuous ascendancy, might now reflect on the principles of right and wrong they require of their own children.
-The suffering of the children of Iraq will remain a spectre haunting Britain while Blair remains free to profit.
+Blair came from Britain's upper middle classes which, having rejoiced in his unctuous ascendancy, might now reflect on the principles of right and wrong they require of their own children.
+The suffering of the children of Iraq will remain a spectre haunting Britain while

+Blair remains free to profit